oanguenot/webrtcmetrics/README.md

     pname: 'PeerConnection_1',  // Name of the peer connection (Optional)
     cid: 'call007984',          // Call Id (Optional)
     uid: 'jdoe@mycorp.com',     // User Id (Optional)
-    refreshTimer: 3000,         // Timer to get the report (in ms).
-Default to 2500ms.
+    refreshEvery: 3000,         // Timer to get the report (in ms).
+Default to 2000.
+    startAfter: 10000,          // Start to grab the stats after a white (in ms).
+Default to 0
     verbose: true,              // Display verbose logs or not.
 Default to false.
     record: true                // Record reports in a ticket or not.
 Default to false.
 });